From the Carlitz exponential to Drinfeld modular forms: Introduction

+This paper will not cover several advanced recent works such that the higher rank theory, including the delicate compactification questions in the path of Basson, Breuer, Pink \cite{BBP1,BBP2,BBP3}, Gekeler \cite{GEK-DMF1,GEK-DMF2,GEK-DMF3,GEK-DMF4} and it does not even go in the direction of the important arithmetic explorations notably involving the cohomological theory of crystals by B\"ockle \cite{BOE1,BOE2} or toward several other crucial recent works by several other authors we do not mention here, at once inviting the reader to realise a personal bibliographical research to determine the most recent active areas.

 Perhaps, one of the original points of our contribution is instead to consider {\em exponential functions} from various viewpoints, all along the text, stressing how they interlace with modular forms.
-The paper contains, for example, a product expansion of the exponential function associated to the lattice $A:=\FF_q[\theta]$ in the Ore algebra of non-commutative formal series in the Frobenius automorphism which does not seem to have been previously noticed.
+The paper describes, for example, a product expansion of the exponential function associated to the lattice $A:=\FF_q[\theta]$ in the Ore algebra of non-commutative formal series in the Frobenius automorphism which is implicit in Carlitz's work \cite{CAR}.
 It will be used to give a rather precise description of the analytic structure of the cusp of $\Gamma=\GL_2(A)$ acting on the Drinfeld upper-half plane by homographies.
-Another new feature is that, in the last two sections, we explore structures which at the moment have no close analogue in the classical complex setting.
+We will also use it in connection with local class field theory for the local field $K_\infty=\FF_q((\frac{1}{\theta}))$.
+Another new feature is that, in the last two sections, we explore structures which at the moment have no known analogue in the classical complex setting.
 Namely, Drinfeld modular forms with values in modules over Tate algebras, following the ideas of \cite{PEL1}.

 Here is, more specifically, the plan of the paper.
 In the very elementary \S \ref{rings-and-fields} the reader familiarises with the rings and the fields which carry the values of the special functions we are going to study in this paper.
 Instead of the field of complex numbers $\CC$, our 'target' field is a complete, algebraically closed field of characteristic $p>0$.
 There is an interesting parallel with the classical complex theory where we have the quadratic extension $\CC/\RR$ and the quotient group $\RR/\ZZ$ is compact, but there are also interesting differences to take into account as the analogue $\CC_\infty/K_\infty$ of the extension $\CC/\RR$ is infinite dimensional, $\CC_\infty$ is not locally compact, although the analogue $A:=\FF_q[\theta]$ of $\ZZ$ is discrete and co-compact in the analogue $K_\infty=\FF_q((\frac{1}{\theta}))$ of $\RR$.